+Spike and Story Creation

 {iWiki Article: http://iwiki.pentaho.com/display/DOC/Epic+and+Story+Creation}

 Before a sprint begins, the product owner creates epics.
 Epics define overall features or functionality.
-Then, the product owner and team create stories describing how the team will go about doing the work needed to provide the feature or functionality defined in an epic.
+Based on these epics, the product owner and team create stories describing how the team will go about doing the work needed to provide these features or functionality.

+While grooming an epic, the product owner and team may agree to further research what is needed to complete that work.
+This research is defined in a spike.
+The result of a spike may be stories added to the backlog.
+As a documentation team member, you might be tasked with establishing a spike and creating its related stories

-Stories are created through either an epic or the Create issue button in the JIRA toolbar.
-If you want to associate your stories with an epic, create them through the epic and not the Create issue button.
+Spikes and stories are created through either an epic or the Create issue button in the JIRA toolbar.
+If you want to associate your spikes and stories with an epic, create them through the epic and not the Create issue button.

-Note: A spike is a story devoted strictly to research.
-If you are creating a spike, change the Issue Type from Story to Spike in the Create Issues dialog box.

-You will rarely have to create an epic, story, or spike.
-The following sections are show you how if you do have to create one.Epics are created through the EPICS panel in the Plan view of a JIRA board.
-A JIRA board is created through a filter, which is maintained by the product owner or scrummaster.

-Perform the following steps to create an epic in JIRA:

-In the Plan view, move your cursor into the EPICS panel.
-A Create epic link will appear near the upper right corner of the panel as shown in the following figure: